Snaiyer1/Nim-Sum/README.md

 **Overview**

 Nim is a mathematical game in which two player take turns removing objects from distinct piles.
 The goal is to take the last object, although there are other variations too.
-The numbers are represented in base-2, where nim-sum is computed using XOR operations.
+The numbers are represented in base-2, where the nim-sum is computed using XOR operations.
 Nim is fundamental to the Sprague–Grundy theorem, which generalizes strategies for impartial games.

 **Rules**